 Edward Hopper: Painting the Spaces Between

 The fluorescent hum of an all-night diner.
 A woman reading alone by a window.
 The geometric shadows of an elevated train.
-Edward Hopper's America exists in these liminal spaces - moments suspended between action and stillness, connection and isolation.
+Edward Hopper's America exists in these liminal spaces: moments suspended between action and stillness, connection and isolation.

 Windows Into America